fabiolajsm/fabiolajsm/README.md

  I'm Fabiola Suárez, a **Full-stack Web Developer** in Buenos Aires, Argentina.
 I like to learn something new every day and I am passionate about innovation and creative stuff with logic.
 Some of my knowledges are:
 * Javascript.
 * React and Redux.
-* HTML5, Advanced CSS, ES6, Typescript.
+* HTML5, Advanced CSS, ES6.
 * Node, Promises, WebServer.
 * Data structure and algorithms.
 * Express, Testing, AsyncAwait.